-Life is largely back to normal, but things can change fast in China -- regional lockdowns have been imposed every time there are new outbreaks of the virus.
+Things can change fast in China.
+Regional lockdowns have been imposed every time there are new outbreaks of the virus.

 Anyone visiting China is urged to be flexible as lockdowns can happen to apartment buildings, offices, or even entire neighborhoods with little notice.